Arnaud Fraiteur

-Arnaud Fraiteur was a Belgian resistance fighter.
-He was born in Ixelles on 23 May 1924 and died on 10 May 1943 in Fort Breendonk.
-He was hanged by the Germans for murdering the Belgian collaborator Paul Colin.
+Arnaud Fraiteur (23 May 1924 – 10 May 1943) was a Belgian resistance fighter.
+He was hanged by the German occupation authorities at Fort Breendonk for assassinating the Belgian collaborator Paul Colin.

 Before the war

-Born into an upper middle class family on 23 May 1924, Arnaud Fraiteur went to secondary school at the Athénée Royal d'Ixelles.
+Born into an upper-middle-class family on 23 May 1924, Arnaud Fraiteur went to secondary school at the Athénée Royal d'Ixelles.

 After graduating, he enrolled at the University of Liège, where he successfully passed the entrance exams in civil engineering.
 In May 1940, the invasion of Belgium by the Nazis marked the end of his studies: the University of Liège as well as the Université libre de Bruxelles (Free University of Brussels) had to suspend their courses on 24 November 1941.

 During the occupation

 After the invasion, Fraiteur took underground undergrad classes in civil engineering at the Free University of Brussels.

 In 1941, he joined the Partisans Armés as a liaison officer under the nom de guerre Max.
 Just like many other young people affiliated to the University of Brussels that were gathered by Groupe G, he participated in multiple actions organized by a unit from Brussels that was specialized in the fight against intellectual collaboration.

 In April 1943, Jacques Grippa put Fraiteur in charge of killing the journalist and art critic Paul Colin, a well-known collaborator in the press, editor in chief of the weekly Cassandre, and of the daily Le Nouveau Journal, which he had founded in 1940.

 On 13 April, accompanied by two other members of the resistance, André Bertulot and Maurice Raskin, Fraiteur shot multiple bullets at Paul Colin as well as at his bodyguard in a library at 87 Rue de la Montagne in Brussels, which was located under the offices of Nouveau Journal and Cassandre.
 Fraiteur managed to flee, but Bertulot and Raskin were arrested shortly afterwards.

 Even though the assassination only involved Belgians, the German authorities immediately took control of the investigation, which proved how important Paul Colin was for them.
 The Feldgendarmerie, the Geheime Feldpolizei and the Gestapo came to the crime scene and detained André Bertulot and Maurice Raskin: the Belgian police and justice were taken off the case.

 Arnaud Fraiteur was quickly identified due to the license plate on the bicycle that he had left at the crime scene, and the family home was placed under surveillance on the same evening.